seanbreckenridge/exobrain/media/online_databases/README.md

 ## Using a personal system (like CSV/google sheets)

-- If no metadata, cant do fun things like:
+- If no metadata, can't do fun things like:
   - query by genre
   - connect by people who worked on two projects
   - anything else metadata and an RDMBS lets you do